 In fact, during the course of these road tests, some issues became apparent.
 In certain situations the vehicles were too cautious.
 This caused the vehicles to stop completely, necessitating human interaction to get it moving again.
 To address the matter, the cars have been programmed to stay closer to other vehicles than is recommended for cars being driven by humans.
 In addition, when at a four way stop, the vehicles will decisively move forward when it is their turn.

 How this technology will actually impact the lives of individuals throughout the nation remains to be seen.
 In the meantime however, accidents will continue to occur.
-When serious injuries are the result, a personal injury lawsuit may be filed to try to recover compensation.
+When serious injuries are the result, a personal injury lawsuit may be filed by a personal injury lawyer, to try to recover compensation.

 Source: Toptechnews.com, "Google's Self-Driving Cars Encounter the Bizarre," Steve Johnson, November 17, 2014